siran/writing/posts/_drafts/Modal Electromagnetic Coupling Between Two Biological Antennas Near Criticality.md

 \partial_t u+\nabla\cdot \mathbf{S}=0.
 $$

-This is bookkeeping.
-It does not choose which modes exist; boundary conditions and sources do.
+This continuity equation constrains bookkeeping; it does not choose which field patterns exist.
+Patterns arise from source time-structure plus geometry.

+---

 ## What “mode” means here (non-arbitrary)